aligfellow/vib_analysis/README.md

 Dihedral (6, 0, 3, 7): Δ = 39.556 degrees, Initial Value = 359.998 degrees
 ```

+>[!NOTE]
-The bond changes are hierarchical, so an angle with a large change as a consequence of a bonding change is not reported as a *significant* change.
+>The bond changes are hierarchical, so an angle with a large change as a consequence of a bonding change is not reported as a *significant* change.

 Another:
 ![larger molecule sn2](images/large_sn2.gif)